ITL Fellowships recruitment update

 If you are interested in, or are already working on, one of the key priority areas and would like to join a Contributor Group, please complete the Expression of Interest form.

 The best ideas generally come from those already working in the area.
-As such, we're keen to engage colleagues and students in helping to shape the requirements for each Fellowship project and to ensure each project meets the needs of our staff, students and University.
-You can input your ideas and expertise by attending one of the upcoming engagement sessions.
+As such, we have engaged with colleagues from across the University to help shape the requirements for each of the projects and to ensure each meets the needs of our staff, students and University.

-If you would like to input on any of the themes but are unable to attend the sessions or contribute to the Menti, please contact the Holly Dewsnip or the Teaching Excellence team.
+If you would like to input on any of the themes, please contact the Holly Dewsnip or the Teaching Excellence team.

 Contact